 There are lots of challenging conditions in landscaping and gardening.
 One of the most challenging is extreme heat.
-This condition can be created in areas surrounded sides by concrete and asphalt, or by buildings reflecting heat off their south or west sides.
+This condition can be created in areas surrounded by concrete and asphalt or buildings reflecting heat off their south or west sides.
 This condition is hard to mitigate.
-Trees can sometimes be planted as a long term solution and irrigation can be installed in some situations.
-Mulch is always helpful to reduce evaporation, but keep in mind that rock is hotter than wood mulch and may add to the problem.
+Trees can sometimes be planted as a long-term solution, and irrigation can be installed in some situations.
+Mulch is always helpful in reducing evaporation, but keep in mind that rock is hotter than wood mulch and may add to the problem.
 The best solution is often to install plants that are adapted to these conditions.

 Plants that like hot areas can be divided into two groups, those that need lots of water and those that don’t.
 Plants that can handle the heat with irrigation include boxwoods, some junipers, Rose of Sharon’s, crape myrtles, and even spireas for shrubs.
 Irises, black-eyes Susans, garden phlox, daylilies, and salvia are good perennial choices.
 Dwarf crabapples will probably be the best trees for these spaces.